 The Complete Guide to Setting up Your Google Shopping

 There’s never been a better time to sell products online.
 Heck, online shopping is booming and for good reason too.
 It’s convenient, easy and quick.
 That’s not to say it’s a piece of cake for the merchants though.
 It can be tough to navigate the world of online marketing when there’s plenty of competition and it’s a challenge to continually attract new customers.
 One of the big players when it comes to searching online for products is Google Shopping.
 You’ve probably seen Shopping ads pop up when you make a search in Google.
 When I searched for “goodr shades” in Google today, a list of image ads appeared on the right hand side.
 From here I can click through to the Shopping page and browse a whole range of products on offer.
-Google Shopping Example What’s more, I can filter the search results to find what I’m really interested in.
+What’s more, I can filter the search results to find what I’m really interested in.
 For example, if I only wanted to spend up to $50, and I wanted to buy some new shades (not a used one).
-Google Shopping Example With images and key product information available at a glance, Google Shopping is pretty popular with consumers.
+With images and key product information available at a glance, Google Shopping is pretty popular with consumers.
 And that means it’s a handy platform for businesses who are trying to sell products too.
 If you’re not advertising on Google Shopping, you may be missing out.
 For those who want to know how to get listed on Google Shopping or are just curious about what it can offer them, we’ve put together a comprehensive guide just for you!

 What is Google Shopping?

-What is Google Shopping Google Shopping is an online Comparison Shopping Engine (CSE).
+Google Shopping is an online Comparison Shopping Engine (CSE).
 Or in real terms, it’s a service which lets shoppers search for and compare products from a whole range of different sellers.
 Shoppers can use filters to narrow down their search for things such as price, colour or brand.
 If a shopper finds a product they want to purchase on the Google Shopping website, they can click through to the seller’s website and buy the product directly.
 A very brief history lesson: Google Shopping used to be more similar to the normal Google search results, but in 2012 it became a paid advertising platform.
 Google Shopping advertising is currently one of several ways of advertising through Google AdWords.
 That means sellers who want their products to show up in the Shopping results need to create ads and pay when someone clicks on them.
 Shopping ads sometimes also appear in the main search results.
 Unlike traditional AdWord ads, they are visual based ads.
 The product data (such as price, brand and availability) is collected from Google Merchant Centre, where the seller uploads it and keeps it up to date.

 Is Google Shopping worth it?

-Is Google Shopping Worth It When it comes to paid advertising, there are a lot of choices, so is Google Shopping worth it?
+When it comes to paid advertising, there are a lot of choices, so is Google Shopping worth it?
 For a lot of businesses who sell physical products, Google Shopping is a rewarding investment.
 Let’s check out the benefits:

-• Superior search engine - Google has been the main name in the search engine game for some time now, so their platforms (including Google Shopping) are pretty robust.
+- Superior search engine - Google has been the main name in the search engine game for some time now, so their platforms (including Google Shopping) are pretty robust.
 It’s easy for shoppers to search and compare products that match their specific desires.

-• Massive audience potential - Over 3.5 billion Google searches are made every day which means a heck load of people are using Google.
+- Massive audience potential - Over 3.5 billion Google searches are made every day which means a heck load of people are using Google.
 That means when you advertise with Google, you’ve got a huge potential audience at your doorstep.

-• Get more clicks - Google Shopping ads get clicks.
+- Get more clicks - Google Shopping ads get clicks.
 In fact, according to Adthena, about 85% of all AdWords clicks are on Google Shopping ads.

-• More intent to buy - With just a glance, customers can see what your product looks like and how much it costs.
+- More intent to buy - With just a glance, customers can see what your product looks like and how much it costs.
 So if they click on it, they are much more likely to convert compared to text based ads.

-• Visual ads - Product listings are visual based ads, which offers you the opportunity to grab attention and get more clicks.
+- Visual ads - Product listings are visual based ads, which offers you the opportunity to grab attention and get more clicks.
 In fact, visual ads have a 30% higher conversion rate than text based ads.

-• Get powerful data - Advertise on Google Shopping and you get access to key data and reporting about how your products perform.
+- Get powerful data - Advertise on Google Shopping and you get access to key data and reporting about how your products perform.
 This can help you streamline your Google Shopping strategy and make smarter business decisions.

-• Easy to manage - Shopping ads don’t use keywords which can be off-putting to many sellers.
+- Easy to manage - Shopping ads don’t use keywords which can be off-putting to many sellers.
 Instead, your product listings are generated by using the data you upload to Merchant Center.

 If you’re convinced Google Shopping has some solid points going for it, check out our simple step-by-step guide on Google Shopping setup below.